gabrielbaute/spotify-saver/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+> ⚠️This repository is under a strong stage of development, expect constant changes.
+If you find any mistake or bug, please open an ISSUE.

-> All-in-one tool for downloading and organizing music with Spotify metadata for Jellyfin.
+All-in-one tool for downloading and organizing music with Spotify metadata for Jellyfin.

 The app connects to the Spotify and YouTube Music APIs.
 The goal is to generate an .nfo XML file to complete the metadata required by Jellyfin when building music libraries.